Jaime Hilario Barbal: Sainthood

-The beatification process started in Tarragona in 1944 and concluded a short time later in 1945 while the Congregation for the Causes of Saints later validated this process several decades later on 7 June 1985 in Rome; the postulation sent the Positio dossier to the C.C.S. in 1988 for assessment.
-Theological experts first approved on 24 February 1989 that he was killed "in odium fidei" ("in hatred of the faith") while the C.C.S. conceded the same thing in their meeting on 17 October 1989.
+The beatification process started in Tarragona in 1944 and concluded a short time later in 1945 while the Congregation for the Causes of Saints (C.C.S.) later validated this process several decades later on 7 June 1985 in Rome; the postulation sent the Positio dossier to the C.C.S. in 1988 for assessment.
+Theological experts first approved on 24 February 1989 that he was killed in odium fidei ("in hatred of the faith") while the C.C.S. conceded the same thing in their meeting on 17 October 1989.
 Pope John Paul II confirmed on 21 December 1989 that Barbal was killed in hatred of his faith and then beatified Barbal on 29 April 1990.

 One miracle was required for his sanctification and when news reached the postulation about one such case it was investigated in the diocese of its origin.
-For one killed "in odium fidei", no miracle is needed for their beatification but one is needed for sainthood.
+For one killed in odium fidei, no miracle is needed for their beatification but one is needed for sainthood.
 The C.C.S. validated this process on 1 October 1993 and a medical board approved this on 26 October 1994 as did theologians on 20 March 1998 and the C.C.S. on 20 October 1998.
 John Paul II approved this miracle on 21 December 1998 and canonized Barbal as a saint on 21 November 1999 in Saint Peter's Square.